top of page

 name they once had before, Forget me not.

-of the human body in contexts of care, combined with embroidery, jute and fabrics dyed with spices, fruits and plants.
+Materials: silkscreen prints of analog photographs combined with embroidery, jute, synthetic hair embroidery, and fabrics dyed with spices, fruits, and plants.

-The title alludes to two plants extracted from their natural habitat, named Mimosa and Myosotis, also known as Touch Me Not and Forget Me Not.
-These plants are featured in the book Systema Naturae, written by Carl Linnaeus in 1735, where he classified species, plants, and minerals into gender, location, and Latin name.
-The work explores the interplay between colonial history, botany and identity, and aims to reflect on how nature historically has been treated as a passive backdrop to human events, depicted in paintings and tapestries before the advent of photography.
+The title alludes to two plants extracted from their natural habitat, Mimosa and Myosotis, also known as Touch Me Not and Forget Me Not.
+These plants are featured in the book Systema Naturae, written by Carl Linnaeus in 1735, where he classified species, plants, and minerals into gender, location, and Latin names.
+The work explores the interplay between colonial history, botany, and identity, and aims to reflect on how nature historically has been regarded as a passive backdrop to human events, depicted in paintings and tapestries before the advent of photography.
 Both tapestries and quilts are age-old human, tangible means of artistic expression and storytelling.
-A rhythmic pulse is echoed on the wrist as well as in the cosmos.
-Plants and spines grow in unforeseen directions, revealing subtle hints of human animality and sensuality, while the hegemonic pose is still present.
+The irregular aspects of the patchwork explore rearrangement and the space in between categories.
+Plants and spines grow in unforeseen directions, revealing subtle hints of animality and sensuality, while the hegemonic pose is still present.

 bottom of page